geoand/github-repo-cleanup-scripts/README.md

-Delete GitHub Forks
+Bulk Delete GitHub Repositories
 ==

-Delete your forked GitHub repositories easily in two steps.
+Delete ALL of your GitHub repositories easily in two steps.

 ## Motivations